-There is a interesting story about how Pablo Picasso, the famous Spanish artist, developed the ability to produce remarkable work in just minutes.
+There is an interesting story about how Pablo Picasso, the famous Spanish artist and creative genius, developed the ability to produce remarkable work in just minutes.

 Picasso smiled and quickly drew a small, but beautiful piece of art on the paper.
 Then, he handed the paper back to her saying, “That will be one million dollars.”

 “But Mr. Picasso,” the woman said.
 “It only took you thirty seconds to draw this little masterpiece.”

 “My good woman,” Picasso said, “It took me thirty years to draw that masterpiece in thirty seconds.”
 1

 Picasso isn't the only creative genius who worked for decades to master his craft.
 His journey is typical of many brilliant creatives.
 Even people of considerable talent rarely produce incredible work before decades of practice.

 Let's talk about why that is, and even more important, how you can reveal your own creative genius.

 A recent study tracked the ages of Nobel Prize winners, great inventors, and scientists.
 As you can see in the graph below, the researchers found that most groundbreaking work peaked during the late thirties — at least a full decade into any individual career.
 Even in the fields of science and math, creative breakthroughs often require ten years or more or work.2

 These findings match the work done by previous researchers as well.